 - “It’s relaxing and euphoric for me.
 I enjoyed taking it late afternoon/early evening to wind down and it helped my sleep a lot.”

 - “I love Delta 8.
 For me, it’s pretty much the good parts of THC without the disconnect I sometimes feel.
-I can use it and still work and be 100% focused.
-I vape CBD, THC and Delta 8 and find the best relief is when I do a bit of all 3.”
+I can use it and still work and be 100% focused.”

 Will Delta 8 Get You High?